dfkki123508/LeadSorterModul/README.md

 # LeadSorterModul

 ## Purpose
-Build a simple C function, which looks up a wav-file via ***GNSDK***, and wrap it for python usage or else.
+Build C-program, which converts music file to .wav, looks up a wav-file via ***GNSDK***.
+Wrap this for PYTHON (re)tag original files and create hierarchily directory structure.

 ## Pipeline
     1. convert input to wav (if necessary) - ffmpeg